juliana-santana/juliana-santana/README.md

 ### Hi there sou Juliana Santana 👋

-- I am that person who works to improve the quality of the software, finding the bug's contained since the beginning of its development.
+-
+-
+-

+- Sou Analista de Teste.

-- 🔭 I’m currently on Hospidata
+- 🔭 I’m work on Hospidata.

 - ⚡ Fun fact: I like to learn new things, especially in the area of ​​software quality.
 Watch series, read about market news, and study.